 Built for David Purley for the 1975 F5000 championship and fitted with the 3412cc Cosworth Ford GAA V6.
 Won two races from 13 starts in 1975.
 Extensively rebuilt for 1976 when Purley won six out of 13 races and the Shellsport G8 championship.
 The car was raced briefly in 1977 G8 by Evan Clements and Bob Evans before being bought from Purley by Roger Springett for Mike Wilds to drive.
 He drove it just once at the end of the season, then sold to Richard Jones for hill climbs in 1978.
 It then passed to Tom Coughlan, who had previously owned the B32, for Noel Le Tissier to race in hill climbs in 1979, 1980 and 1981.

-Bought from Le Tissier by Jeff Wilson and rebuilt over the 1981/82 winter with a BMW M1 bodyshell and run as a "Super Saloon" or GT racer, still with its GAA V6 engine.
+Bought from Le Tissier by Jeff Wilson and rebuilt over the 1981/82 winter with a BMW M1 bodyshell and run as a GT racer, still with its GAA V6 engine.
 It dominated the 1982 Donington GT Championship 2001-3600cc class but lost the overall title to a 1-litre machine.
-Raced again in the Donington GT Championship 1983 and 1984, before advertising it in November 1984.
+Wilson raced it again in the Donington GT Championship 1983 and 1984, before advertising it in November 1984.
 It was sold to Stuart McPherson, who continued to race it in BMW M1 guise during 1985, but also at some point ran it without the BMW bodywork.